andyjohnson0/ElephantBackup/README.md

 ## Getting Started

-1. Download the pre-built binary, or clone the repo and build it yourself.
+1. Download the pre-built binary from the [releases](https://github.com/andyjohnson0/ElephantBackup/releases) page, or clone the repo and build it yourself.

 2. Add eb.exe to your path